 These scores play a significant role in determining whether ISPs will flag an incoming message as spam or not.
 A good sender reputation can help ensure higher inbox placement rates for future campaigns.

-A critical place to monitor for most senders is Google Postmaster Tools, as currently 50%-80% of most email lists are made up of Gmail users or professional Google accounts.
+A critical place to monitor for most senders is Google Postmaster Tools since 50%-80% of most email lists are made up of Gmail users or professional Google accounts at present.

 Maintaining a “HIGH” domain reputation within Google Postmaster Tools is one of the leading indicators that will ultimately improve email deliverability the most among your Gmail users.

-It’s worth noting though that we’ve seen customers with a “MEDIUM” reputation still have terrific results so long as they are diligent with your audience segmentation which we will touch on a bit later.
+It’s worth noting though — we’ve seen customers with a medium reputation still have terrific results so long as they are diligent with your audience segmentation which we will touch on a bit later.

 There are two other common tools that are very useful as a proxy to determine if there is work to be done in order to improve email deliverability.

-- SenderScore.org – While we’ve noticed some questionable practices to fully optimize to “100” on Senderscore’s platform, we do know that multiple ISP’s reference the senderscore of your IP as one of many datapoints to evaluate the trustworthiness a sender may have, especially a new one.
-Particularly for non-Gmail audiences this may be impactful and worth throwing your sending IP address into the Send Score analysis.
+- SenderScore.org: While we’ve noticed some questionable practices to fully optimize to a “100” on SenderScore’s platform, we do know that multiple ISPs reference the sender score of your IP as one of many datapoints to evaluate the trustworthiness a sender may have, especially a new one.
+Particularly for non-Gmail audiences, this may be impactful and worth throwing your sending IP address into the Send Score analysis.